Agencies that offer social media management packages have a better chance of landing higher-value and more long-term clients.

 Simply add the standard 10-15% management fee to your client’s ad spend and help them drive more conversions through your social media advertising package.

-Similar to the full-service package, this bundle gives your clients a hands-off approach to their social media management, but it focuses on one platform.
+Similar to the full-service package, this bundle gives your clients a hands-off approach to social media management, but it focuses on a single platform.

 For example: